-You can have the smartest attorney in the world, but if they do not know how to litigate, you will loose.
+You can have the smartest attorney in the world, but if they do not know how to litigate, you will lose.
 Litigation includes both the skill of getting a case ready and knowing the law, and the ability to persuasively present your case to a jury.
 Litigation is a skill set not all lawyers have.
 It is the ability to present any subject matter to a jury.
 That is our skill set.
-In fact, we are so adept at it both Shellie and Dan have taught litigation classes at University of Washington School of Law and Seattle University School of Law.
+In fact, we are so adept at it that both Shellie and Dan have taught litigation classes at the University of Washington School of Law and Seattle University School of Law.

 And, we do it very well.
 Dan'L Bridges and Shellie McGaughey have litigated cases in every major county in the state (King, Pierce, Snohomish, Clark, Spokane) and most of the smaller ones (Cowlitz, Yakima, Island, Grays Harbor, Whatcom, Kitsap, Grays Harbor, Franklin, Benton, Skagit, Pacific).